William D. Jochems

-William D. Jochems (April 20, 1886 – February 20, 1960) was an associate justice of the Kansas Supreme Court from January 4, 1930 to December 1, 1930.
+William D. Jochems (April 20, 1886 – February 20, 1960) was a justice of the Kansas Supreme Court from January 4, 1930 to December 1, 1930.

 Life and education

 Jochems was born April 20, 1886, in Topeka, Kansas, the son of Mr and Mrs Theodore Jochems.

 After graduating from high school in Ellinwood, Kansas he moved to Emporia, Kansas when he attended the Kansas State Normal College, now the Emporia State University, while working odd jobs to pay for tuition and board.
 He then changed his planned career direction from teaching to law and moved to Kansas City to enter the school of law there.
 While at the school he worked as a stenographer for Democratic senator James A. Reed and was himself a democrat initially, later becoming a staunch Republican.
 He obtained his law degree from the Kansas City School of Law in 1910.

 He married Helen Roetzel, the daughter of H. J Roetzel, with whom he had three sons.
 His first wife died in 1922 and he went on to marry Alicia Healy in 1925.

 He was a Catholic and a Knight of St. Gregory, as well as the state deputy of the Knights of Columbus.
 He was made a Knight of St. Gregory in 1943 by Pope Pius XII.

 He was also active in civic work such as being on the Sacred Heart and St. Benedict's Colleges advisory board and being a director of the Wichita Symphony Society.

 In World War II he was a member of the Kansas United War Fund.